Ingleside (Iron Station, North Carolina)

 Ingleside is a historic house located near Iron Station, Lincoln County, North Carolina.
-It was built about 1817, and is a two-story, five bay by three bay, Federal style brick mansion.
+It was built about 1817, and is a two-story, five bay by three bay, Federal-style brick mansion.
+Its brickwork is laid in Flemish bond.
 The front facade features a pedimented portico supported by four Ionic order stuccoed brick columns.
 It was built by Congressman Daniel Munroe Forney, son of Congressman Peter Forney.

 It was listed on the National Register of Historic Places in 1972.